 About

+Christina Jedra is a watchdog reporter for Honolulu Civil Beat, a nonprofit news organization in Hawaiʻi.
 Her work seeks to hold the government accountable for how it spends money and makes decisions that affect people's lives.

-• An examination of a Wilmington City Council slush fund exposed abuse of taxpayer dollars and led to the conviction of the former council chair.
+Previously, Christina was an investigative reporter for The News Journal in Wilmington, Delaware where her work sparked investigations and legislative changes.
+Her examination of a Wilmington City Council slush fund exposed abuse of taxpayer dollars and led to the criminal conviction of the former council chair.
+And her probe of a Delaware prison's addiction treatment program found that counselors were falsifying records, sparking an Attorney General investigation.

 Her work has also been published in The Baltimore Sun, The New England Center for Investigative Reporting, The Boston Globe, and USA Today.
 She has a degree in journalism from Emerson College in Boston.